 Objectives

 The objectives of AIDAinnova will be aligned with the European Strategy for Particle Physics.
-While the proposal for the previous project AIDA-2020 could directly refer to the strategy formulated in 2013, AIDAinnova presents its proposal a few months before a new update of the strategy document will be released.
+While the proposal for the previous project AIDA-2020 could directly refer to the strategy formulated in 2013, AIDAinnova presents its proposal a few months before anupdate of the strategy document will be released.
 However, as discussed in the previous section, there is consensus in the High Energy Physics (HEP) community that the next accelerator should be an e+e- collider, and there are technically driven timelines that determine the sequence of possible future projects, i.e. that an e+e- based Higgs factory could be realised earlier than a future high energy hadron collider.
-Therefore, building on the very successful AIDA-2020 project, AIDAinnova brings greater focus on instrumentation for a Higgs factory, a larger involvement in neutrino physics at accelerators and in general a stronger engagement with industry.
+Therefore, building on the very successful AIDA-2020 project, AIDAinnova puts greater focus on instrumentation for a Higgs factory, a larger involvement in neutrino physics at accelerators and in general a stronger engagement with industry.